PROJECT IMPACT

 Q: What is Project Impact?

-A: Project Impact, led by the Coalition for a Liveable Sudbury, supports small community projects that make a big impact, and involves residents in positive change where they live.
-Projects are pitched, chosen and funded by the community.
+A: Project Impact, led by the Coalition for a Liveable Sudbury, supports small community projects that make a big impact and engage residents in creating positive change where they live.
+Projects are proposed, selected and funded by the community.

 Q: How long has Project Impact been around?